Update vehicle and powered asset information

 - Press the Enter key to filter the list of DTC events.
 Use the Backspace key or click X to clear the Search field.

-Learn how to customize assets trackers.
+Learn how to customise assets trackers.